All Episodes

 Look, let me give you a shadowy parallel to it.

-When Columbus did get to the Indies, namely get to the New World, And he brought back the news, and things had to go slowly in those days.
+When Columbus did get to the Indies, namely get to the New World, and he brought back the news and things had to go slowly in those days.

-But when they came back to Europe, that there had been millions, but millions of human beings who never heard of the Gospel, who never heard of Calvary, or of Jesus, or of the Church.
+But when they came back to Europe, that there had been millions, but millions of human beings who never heard of the gospel, who never heard of Calvary, or of Jesus, or of the church, theologians were stumped in the beginning.

-And suddenly they find out there have been millions, perhaps billions, of human beings that never heard, never heard about the Church and were never baptized.
+And suddenly they find out there have been millions, perhaps billions of human beings that never heard, never heard about the church and were never baptized.

 The crisis was huge in theology and started a whole new thought in Christian theology, which is still going on.

-Now, if we find out there are beings, not necessarily human again, technologically advanced, Beyond where we are.
+Now, if we find out there are beings, not necessarily human again, technologically advanced, beyond where we are.

-And they don't come down already knowing of the Word of God?
+And they don't come down already knowing of the word of God.

-They don't know a thing about it.
+But they don't know a thing about it.

-You know, were they saved by Christ?
+Supposing they don't, supposing, Were they saved by Christ?

 Must we convert them?

-Must we preach the Gospel?
+Must we preach the gospel?

 Must we explain the Bible to them?